 There, Tortora would be an offensive dynamo for the Flyers tallying 68 points (31 goals, 37 assists), leading his club to both the GTHL Finals and to the prestigious OHL Cup Championship game.

-Following his Minor Midget season, Tortora was still selected in the first round by the Barrie Colts, however he had already made it clear that he wasn’t interested in playing in the OHL, and decided to join Team USA’s Development Program.
+Following his Minor Midget season, Tortora was selected in the first round of the OHL Priority Selection by the Barrie Colts, however he had already made it clear that he wasn’t interested in playing in the OHL, and decided to join Team USA’s National Team Development Program.

 Spending his last two seasons playing in the Development Program, Tortora shockingly went undrafted at the 2017 NHL Entry Draft.